tetyanago2023/node_express_health_diary/README.md

     - Pagination for efficient data navigation.
     - Light and dark theme modes for improved user experience.
     - Responsive design for mobile and desktop users.
+    - CSRF protection to prevent cross-site request forgery attacks.
+    - Access control middleware to restrict operations to authenticated users.
+    - Best practices in the organization of application code and in indentation due to usage of modern IDE RubyMine.

 ### Additional Features
 - **User Notifications**:
     - User-friendly messages for actions and errors, displayed in the UI.
+    - Flash messages to provide feedback to users.
+    - Confirmation messages for critical operations like delete.
+    - Messages are stored in the user session using the connect-flash NPM package.
+    - Messages ( e.g. `error`, `info`, `success`) are displayed using EJS templates.
 - **Error Handling**:
     - Middleware to manage exceptions and provide clear messages to users.
 - **Security**: